cnktysz/bronze-ankara-2day/INSTALL.md

 # Install

-There are a few ways to use this repository.
-You can use the Binder link provided in the README to quickly acces it over the internet, or you can make a local installation so that use can use it offline and save your progress.

 ## Local Installation

 To use this repository locally, you need a python 3 environment and a few other dependencies.